pret/pokeemerald/INSTALL.md

 ```
 Note that the directory **must exist** in Windows.
 If you want to store pokeemerald in a dedicated folder that doesn't exist (e.g. the example provided above), then create the folder (e.g. using Windows Explorer) before executing the `cd` command.

 (The Windows C:\ drive is called /mnt/c/ in WSL.
-Replace <user> in the example path with your **Windows** username, and the drive letter with the letter of the drive of the folder where the package was saved to.
+Replace <user> in the example path with your **Windows** username, and the drive letter with the letter of the drive where you want to save pokeemerald.
 Windows path names are case-insensitive so adhereing to capitalization isn't needed)

 If this works, then proceed to [Installation](#Installation).